-Temple's bustling Main Campus crackles with energy, thanks to its location in the heart of Philadelphia, numerous new building projects and the 12,626 students who now live on or around our increasingly residential campus.
+Temple's bustling Main Campus crackles with energy, thanks to its location in the heart of Philadelphia, numerous new building projects and the more than 10,000 students who live on or around our increasingly residential campus.
 On- and off-campus activities abound, including more than 300 student organizations; Division I sporting events; and nearby restaurants, shops and entertainment.

-Temple's Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 128 foreign nations.
-There are over 28,200 undergraduates and over 5,000 graduate and professional school students attending classes on the Main Campus.
+Temple's Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 127 foreign nations.

 The Main Campus can be reached easily by public transportation using SEPTA bus routes 4 or 16 on Broad Street, the Broad Street Subway (Cecil B. Moore Avenue stop), AMTRAK at North Broad Street Station, and SEPTA Commuter Rail Lines at the Temple/Cecil B. Moore Station, Ninth and Berks Streets.

 The major facilities of the Main Campus are located between 10th and 16th Streets and between Oxford and Diamond Streets.
 Twelve Temple schools and colleges with undergraduate programs have their central administrative offices at the Main Campus, as well as most of their classrooms.
 These include:

 - The Fox School of Business and Management;

 - The Lew Klein College of Media and Communication;

 - The College of Public Health;

 - The College of Science and Technology;